hdfsyu/ASCIIEngine/README.md

 No controls, because this is kinda a 3D demo

 You can't play this in Windows Terminal, use an admin command prompt to play the game.

+I'm going to do a little rewrite of the code when this is finished.
 # Features
 Rotating cube... thats it.
 This all runs in the terminal!
 This project is licensed under GNU GPLv3